search-icon

 [back to top]

-A logistics path in DEAR reflects the physical movements of components and finished goods for production.
+A logistics path in Cin7 Core reflects the physical movements of components and finished goods for production.
+Logistics paths are part of the Advanced Manufacturing module, which can be added to your base subscription.

 Product storage, Sales orders and Production Orders all specify a location.
 A logistics path connects these locations in the system.
 This is used to factor in the lead time for components for accurate ordering and production scheduling.
 It also enables automatic generation of documents (purchase orders, transfer orders, etc.) and logs stock movements.

-Setting up logistics paths for your organization is a prerequisite for using DEAR's production module.
-See Getting Started with the Production Module and Setting up a Logistics Path for Production Components.
+Setting up logistics paths for your organization is a prerequisite for using Cin7 Core's production module.
+See Getting Started with the Advanced Manufacturing module and Setting up a Logistics Path for Production Components.

 Add Stock to Locations